romkatv/powerlevel10k/README.md

 ### <a name='instant-prompt'></a>What is instant prompt?

 *Instant Prompt* is an optional feature of Powerlevel10k.
-When enabled, it gives you a limited prompt within a few milliseconds of starting zsh, alowing you to start hacking right away while zsh is initializing.
+When enabled, it gives you a limited prompt within a few milliseconds of starting zsh, allowing you to start hacking right away while zsh is initializing.
 Once initialization is complete, the full-featured Powerlevel10k prompt will seamlessly replace instant prompt.